-The LPGA has welcomed several new tour babies in the last few years and more youngsters have entered the Tour’s childcare program, the Smucker’s LPGA Child Development Center, this season, including the children of Texans Stacy Lewis and Gerina Piller.
+The LPGA has welcomed several new tour babies in the last few years and more youngsters have entered the Tour’s childcare program, the Smucker’s LPGA Child Development Center, this season, including the children of Texans Stacy Lewis and Gerina Mendoza.

 Those new moms have sought advice from others, especially LPGA Hall of Famer Juli Inkster, who traveled with two daughters early in her career.
 Piller and Lewis have compared notes about travel logistics with infants.
 They have also advised new mom Brittany Lincicome, who hopes to take her infant daughter on the road next year.

 “Gerina and I have been going through this together, and we’ve shared different ideas on how to get it all done,” said Lewis, who travels with infant daughter Chesnee and sometimes gets help on the road from her mother and husband, Gerrod Chadwell.